Introduction

 Our global "Leading with Integrity" training module, which is assigned to all new and existing employees on an annual basis, includes a segment on modern slavery.

-We are continuing to develop tailored Modern Slavery training for colleagues in procurement, human resources and recruitment to raise awareness of modern slavery, specific risks to identify and the effective reporting of any human trafficking concerns.
+In the past year we have developed tailored Modern Slavery training for colleagues in procurement, human resources and recruitment to raise awareness of modern slavery, specific risks to identify and the effective reporting of any human trafficking concerns.

 Looking ahead, continuous improvement and ambition